deepakkk05/FAKE_JOB_POSTING_PREDICTION/README.md

-# 🧠 Fake Job Posting Detection Using ML & Deep Learning
+## Fake Job Posting Detection Using ML & Deep Learning

-## 📝 Problem Description
+##  Problem Description

 Online recruitment fraud has become a significant threat, with scammers creating fake job postings to steal personal information and money from job seekers.
 This project develops an automated system to detect fraudulent job postings using Natural Language Processing and machine learning.
 We implement and compare **8 models** (5 ML + 3 DL) to find the most effective approach for identifying fraud patterns in job descriptions and metadata.

 **Why It Matters:**
-- 4-5% of online job postings are fraudulent [web:36][web:78]
+- Many of the online job postings are fraudulent
 - Manual review is impractical at scale (millions of postings daily)
 - Victims lose money, personal data, and trust in legitimate platforms